lordinkavu/whatsmemo-landing/content/privacy-policy.md

 We use the collected information for the following purposes:

-- To provide and improve Whatsmemo's transcription services
+- To provide Whatsmemo's transcription services
-- To process and store your messages for transcription
 - To communicate with you and respond to your inquiries
-- To analyze usage patterns and enhance user experience
-- To send you service-related notifications and updates

 ## Data Sharing